rolling-scopes-school/js-fe-course-en/tasks/technical-screening/README.md

 ### Question: How can a student switch to another mentor? 🔄

-The course does not provide the option for students to choose a mentor.
+The course does not provide an option for students to choose a mentor.